shahx95/coding-challenges/README.md

 ![alt tag](https://www.codewars.com/users/shahx95/badges/large)

-A repository filled with codewars challenges (kata).
-Top 1 percentile on the global leaderboard.
+A repository filled with coding challenges from codewars, leetcode, etc. Top 1 percentile on the global leaderboard in CodeWars.
 Pushing a solved challenge every day.

 ## Training: